 Instant Pot has a website which is filled with helpful videos and recipes.

-Mealthy’s website also looks to be modeled after the Instant Pot website and is filled with helpful videos and recipes.
+Mealthy’s website also is filled with helpful videos and recipes.

-Both the Mealthy MultiPot and the Instant Pot come with information and guidance of how to use your multi-cooker.
+Both the Mealthy MultiPot and the Instant Pot DUO Plus come with information and guidance of how to use your multi-cooker.
 Both companies have recipe apps and websites with lots of recipes and other information.
-Mealthy includes a cooking chart, but, proceed with caution.
+For the cooking charts, proceed with caution.
 Because of such variation in recipes, cooking charts are often very misleading, inaccurate and often have a longer than needed cook time.

 So, what is left?